alerrandro1999/alerrandro1999/README.md

 ## Welcome
 Hi, my name is Alerandro and I'm a Brazilian backend developer, currently I study the PHP stack and all content related to it with more involvement.
-Study of Solid Development Patterns, Clean Code, TDD,Unit Tests), follow-up pattern, skills with the best standards that the market demands.
+Study of Solid Development Patterns, Clean Code, TDD, Unit Tests), follow-up pattern, skills with the best standards that the market demands.
 Studying systems analysis and development and I have other courses on development.

 ## Projects